a-schild/nextcloud-java-api/README.md

 - Now you can use the methods exposed to access your nextcloud instance

 # Changelog
+- 2020-05-11
+  - Added methods to access the application config api (Thanks to col-panic)
+  - Version bump to 11.3.0 because of added api methods
 - 2020-05-05
   - Added option to return full path to files in folder listings (Thanks to thepivo)
   - Added option to use the continue header in file uploads/puts (Thanks to TobiWineKenobi)